Competition between superconductivity and nematic order in high-$T_c$ superconductor: Introduction

 The effective field theory adopted in previous analysis of competing orders normally contains only two bosonic order parameters.
 The fermionic degrees of freedom are usually completely integrated out in the spirit of Hertz-Millis-Moriya (HMM) theory \cite{Hertz, Millis, Moriya}.
 This integration procedure is expected to be applicable in systems that do not contain gapless fermionic excitations.
 For instance, the iron-based superconductors seem to have a $s$-wave energy gap, so the electronic excitations are fully gapped and can be safely integrated out \cite{Chubukov, Schmalian}.
 However, such integration manipulation is not always valid.
 Indeed, its validity has recently been questioned in several itinerant electron systems \cite{Belitz, Abanov, Rech, Metzner}.
 In the systems that exhibit gapless fermionic excitations, integrating out fermions may lead to singularities, especially in the vicinity of quantum critical point (QCP).
 Actually, infrared singularities have been found on the border of several quantum phase transitions \cite{Belitz, Rech, Abanov, Metzner}.
 In order to properly describe the quantum critical behavior in these systems, it is more appropriate to maintain both bosonic order parameter and gapless fermions in the effective theory.
 When a long-range order competing with superconductivity also couples to gapless fermions, it would be interesting to go beyond HMM theory and examine the role of gapless fermions.
 Recent analysis presented in Refs.~\cite{Moon, Liu} did suggest nontrivial roles played by gapless fermions.

-In various superconductors, superconductivity compete with several possible orders.
+In various types of superconductors, superconductivity may compete with several possible long-range orders.
 To examine the role of fermions, we wish to study a prototypical model which describes competition between two distinct long-range orders, contains gapless fermions, and in the meantime is technically controllable.
-In this paper, we choose to consider competition between superconductivity and nematic order in the contexts of high-$T_c$ superconductors.
+In the present paper, we choose to consider the competition between superconductivity and nematic order in the contexts of high-$T_c$ superconductors.
 In recent years, there has been increasing experimental evidence pointing towards the existence of an electronic nematic phase in some high-$T_c$ superconductors \cite{Kivelson03, Fradkin, Vojta, Ando, Hinkov, Daou, Lawler}, especially YBa$_2$Cu$_3$O$_{6+\delta}$ and Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$.
-According to these experiments, a nematic order is predicted to compete and coexist with superconductivity, which is schematically plotted in Fig.~1.
-The nematic phase transition and the coupling of nematic fluctuation with fermionic degrees of freedom have stimulated intense research efforts \cite{Kivelson03, Fradkin, Vojta, Kivelson, VojtaSachdev, Metznernematic, Oganesyan, Kim, Huh, Xu, Fritz, Lawler2, WLK, Liu}.
-From a field-theoretic viewpoint, the nematic order parameter is a simple real scalar field and does not carry finite wave vector, which substantially simplifies theoretical calculations.
+According to these experiments, a nematic order is predicted to compete and coexist with superconductivity, which is schematically plotted in Fig.~\ref{Fig_coexist}.
+The nematic transition and the coupling of nematic order to gapless fermions have stimulated intense research effort \cite{Kivelson03, Fradkin, Vojta, Kivelson, VojtaSachdev,Sachdevbook, Metznernematic, Oganesyan, Kim, Huh, Xu, Fritz, Lawler2, WLK, Liu}.
+From a field-theoretic viewpoint, the nematic order parameter is a real scalar field and does not carry a finite wave vector, which substantially simplifies theoretical calculations.